oVirt/ovirt-site/source/release/4.2.1/index.html.md

 #### oVirt Engine

  - [BZ 1510578](https://bugzilla.redhat.com/1510578) <b>[RFE][hc][dalton] - Set up cgroup for gluster processes in HC mode from the engine</b><br>Feature: Restrict the CPU resources consumed by gluster processes <br><br>Reason: When running in hyperconverged mode, gluster processes should co-exist with virt processes and not consume all available resources<br><br>Result: Hyperconverged mode works as expected
+ - [BZ 1511823](https://bugzilla.redhat.com/1511823) <b>[RFE] Automatically synchronize networks of cluster with default network provider</b><br>Feature:<br>Add a new boolean property to external network providers is added.<br>If true, the networks of this provider are automatically and cyclically synchronized to oVirt in the background.
+This means that all new networks of this provider are imported, and all discarded networks are removed from all clusters that have this external provider as the default provider.<br><br>The automatically initiated import triggers the following steps:<br><br> - The networks of the external provider will be imported to every data center in the data centers of the clusters that have that external provider as the default provider.<br><br> - A vNIC profile will be created for each involved data center and network.<br><br> - The networks will be assigned to each cluster that has that external provider as the default provider.<br><br>All users are allowed to use the new vNIC Profile.<br><br>Reason:<br> - Support the user to use only external networks for VMs, which are still available<br>   on the external provider.<br> - Make new networks of the external network provider available more comfortable.<br><br>Result:<br>After the user has enabled the new boolean property, e.g. during creating the external provider, the networks of the external provider are available to be used for VMs without manually importing them.
  - [BZ 1514927](https://bugzilla.redhat.com/1514927) <b>[RFE] Add ovirt metrics to the ovirt-ansible host deploy playbook</b><br>Feature: <br>Deploy oVirt Metrics Store on host deploy, the server side was configured.<br><br>Reason: <br>If the server side was configured, we want every new host to automatically be configured to send metrics.<br><br>Result: <br>When installing a new host, it will be configured to colloect metrics and logs and send them to the remote metrics store.
  - [BZ 1530730](https://bugzilla.redhat.com/1530730) <b>[downstream clone - 4.2.1] [RFE] Allow uploading ISO images to data domains and using them in VMs</b><br>It is now possible to upload an ISO file to a data domain and attach it to a VM as a CDROM device.<br>In order to do so the user has to upload an ISO file via the UI (which will recognize the ISO by it's header and will upload it as ISO) or via the APIs in which case the request should define the disk container "content_type" property as "iso" before the upload.<br>Once the ISO exists on an active storage domain in the data center it will be possible to attach it to a VM as a CDROM device either through the "Edit VM" dialog or through the APIs (see example in comment #27
  - [BZ 1330217](https://bugzilla.redhat.com/1330217) <b>[RFE] Enable configuring IPv6 in VM cloud-init</b><br>Cloud-Init supports IPv6 properties for initializing a virtual machine's network interfaces.